 Many people give of their time and talents to help St Mary’s in many ways, and do invaluable work towards the day to day running of the Church.
-If you feel you would like to assist in any of the following ways please email email@example.com or visit the Parish Office.
+If you feel you would like to assist in any of the following ways once when we reopen please email email@example.com or visit the Parish Office.

 Are you interested in history and meeting people?